GautamPChauhan/Xtern/README.md

 ```

-##✨ Future Work
+## ✨ Future Work
--Filter and sort internships by location, stipend, etc.
+- Filter and sort internships by location, stipend, etc.
--Add pagination to lists
+- Add pagination to lists
--Improve mobile responsiveness
+- Improve mobile responsiveness

-##🙌 Acknowledgments
+## 🙌 Acknowledgments
--This project was developed as part of my academic coursework to practice full-stack development using Flask and MySQL.
+- This project was developed as part of my academic coursework to practice full-stack development using Flask and MySQL.